 NLPeople: John Silva, senior director of education and training

-This is the first in an occasional series that introduces you to the people of NLP.John Silva, Chicago
+is is the first in an occasional series that introduces you to the people behind the scenes at the News Literacy Project.

 1. Can you tell us about your background and what brought you to NLP?

 Prior to joining NLP four years ago, I was a classroom teacher for 13 years.
 I taught middle and high school social studies in Chicago Public Schools.
 I was actually introduced to NLP’s early programs while teaching middle school.
 I taught a variety of subjects, but my favorites were “History of Chicago” and “Argument and Debate.”
 Before becoming a teacher, I worked in a variety of positions in corporate telecommunications (which I hated) mostly focused on cellular and wireless networking.
 I’ve lived in Chicago for almost 25 years but I grew up mostly in California (Navy brat).